ehh4/Brain_Tumor_CV_project/README.md

 Patients: Patients can use the tool to get a prediction on their own brain scan and find resources about brain tumors.

 Researchers: Researchers can use the tool to see how computer vision can be used for brain tumor detection.
-Additonally, they can train the models with different parameters or datasets to learn how the tool works and to improve the tool.
+Additionally, they can train the models with different parameters or datasets to learn how the tool works and to improve the tool.

 ----------------------